 Documents such as applications, dealings, contracts and deeds are important, legally binding documents.
 Failure to carry out witnessing obligations may be subject to fines.
 Purporting to witness a signature in the absence of the relevant person is a fraudulent act.

 LegalVision can assist you with any questions you may have about witnessing documents.
-LegalVision has a team of great lawyers who can assist you in reviewing your contracts.
 Please call our office on 1300 544 755 and our Client Care team will happily provide you with an obligation-free consultation and a fixed-fee quote.